 Unit Reference F/616/0697

 Level Level 2

 Credit Value 2

 Guided Learning 15 hours

 Unit Summary Learners will be able to listen to and understand sentences in everyday usage, some of which may be complex, in past, present and future tenses/timeframes where appropriate to the target language.
 Learners must not use a dictionary in this unit.

-Learning Outcomes Assessment Criteria
+Learning Outcomes (1 to 1) Assessment Criteria (1.1 to 1.2)

-(1 to 1) The learner will (1.1 to 1.2) The learner can
+The learner will The learner can

-1. Be able to understand information and opinions presented in spoken form.
+Be able to understand information and opinions presented in spoken form.
 1.1 Listen to a dialogue or monologue in the target language of at least 20 utterances which must include: a. vocabulary in everyday use b. adjectives and adverbs c. past, present and future tenses/timeframes d. link words in everyday use e. compound sentences f. routine numerical data g. negative statements.
 1.2 Answer in English a minimum of 8 questions set in English to demonstrate understanding of the above dialogue or monologue.

-UK Occupational Language Standards 2010: Understand: Routine, Performance Criteria 1-9 Common European Framework: B1 Listening
+Links to National Occupational Standards UK Occupational Language Standards 2010: Understand: Routine, Performance Criteria 1-9 Common European Framework: B1 Listening